Being autistic

 Small talk

-Small talk is subjective, determined by personal beliefs and feelings rather than facts.
+△Small talk is subjective, determined by personal beliefs and feelings rather than facts.

 Co-occurring conditions

-Many autistic people have co-occurring conditions that may be seen long before their autism does, leaving them feeling something was missing.
+△Many autistic people have co-occurring conditions that are often seen before autism does, leaving them feeling something was missed.
+This can delay the discovery of autism, as symptoms often overlap.

 Co-occurring conditions often blur the lines of diagnosis, with some people being misdiagnosed with conditions like depression or personality disorders due to clinicians not recognising the signs of autism.
 This is further complicated by clinicians being more trained in other areas and holding stereotype views of autism.
 Some autistic individuals are even misdiagnosed with OCD, as repetitive behaviors in autism are sometimes mistaken for it.